-UCAT is over!
-Congratulations on getting through the marathon that it is.
-While you can relax a little, now is not the time to be sitting back (sadly).
-Now is the time to start planning for applications and interviews!
-Here are some tips:
+If you have completed your UCAT exam, congratulations on getting through the marathon that it is!
+While you can relax a little, now is not the time to be sitting back and relaxing (sadly).
+Instead, you should start planning for applications and interviews!

-Before UCAT, chances are your other study slipped a little (that’s okay, you were busy!) but now you need to pick it back up and work hard!
-You’re in the home stretch after all!
+Before UCAT, chances are your other school or university study slipped a little (that’s okay, you were busy!).
+However, now you need to pick it back up and work hard!
+Academic results are also important when applying for medicine.